-Well-being is inextricably linked to environmental health, and we recognise our responsibility to person-centred and planetary healthcare.
-We also know that our actions can adversely impact the environment for generations to come.
-The NOHC Green Energy Committee embraces greener thinking, pro-actively exploring ways we can lessen our impact on the environment.
+Well-being is linked to environmental health, and we recognise our responsibility to person-centred and planetary healthcare.
+We also know that our actions can adversely impact the environment for generations.
+The NOHC Green Energy Committee embraces greener thinking, proactively exploring ways to lessen our environmental impact.

 We are improving our environmental credentials through infrastructural, operational and behavioural changes, creating a health-enhancing community for patients and staff.
 Our projects include:

 Upgrading the heating system and introducing greater controls for reduced fuel consumption

 Enhancing operational sutainability

 Improving waste management

 Uniting staff in efforts to reduce our carbon footprint

 Encouraging waste segregation